REPORT BOAT FUEL

 Boat Access Area Maintenance and Development – There are nearly 800 publicly accessible access areas, also known as boat launches, located throughout the Commonwealth.
 The PFBC owns, leases or manages 121 motorboat launching facilities.
 The PFBC dedicates more than $1.2 million dollars annually to these facilities for routine maintenance services like grass cutting, litter pickup, ramp and dock repairs, parking lot paving and grading, and the clearing of flood damages and debris.

-– Water trails are boat routes suitable for canoes, kayaks and some motorized watercraft.
+Water Trails – Water trails are boat routes suitable for canoes, kayaks and some motorized watercraft.
 Like conventional trails, water trails are recreational corridors between specific locations.
 The PFBC provides technical assistance and guidance to water trail managers to support the local development and stewardship of water trail access points, boat launches, day use sites, and – in some cases – overnight camping areas.
-To find a water trail near you, visit our Water Trail Guides webpage
+To find a water trail near you, visit our Water Trail Guides webpage for more information.

-– This convenient handbook provides boaters with information they need to know to have a safe and enjoyable experience when operating watercraft on Pennsylvania waterways.
+Boating Handbook – This convenient handbook provides boaters with information they need to know to have a safe and enjoyable experience when operating watercraft on Pennsylvania waterways.
 It recaps boating regulations and includes information and tips to follow while boating.
-To learn more about our regulations and ensure a safe and enjoyable time on the water, please read the Pennsylvania Boating Handbook
+To learn more about our regulations and ensure a safe and enjoyable time on the water, please read the Pennsylvania Boating Handbook.

 Accident Investigation – The PFBC investigates boating accidents and reviews accident reports submitted by boaters.
 Accident analysis and statistics assist the PFBC and the U.S. Coast Guard with establishing appropriate educational programs and legal requirements to ensure the safety and enjoyment of everyone on the water.